-2. Objective: Preserve open space in order to protect natural and cultural resources, viewsheds, and the wilderness character of the region.
+2. Objective: Preserve open space in order to protect natural and cultural resources, agricultural land uses, recreation experiences, and viewsheds.

 The conservation covenant states that the Property shall be managed by the USFS for public uses and protection of natural resources as a component of the National Forest System and subject to applicable laws and regulations.
-In addition, the acreage identified for donation will be managed under the Wilderness Act and consistent with surrounding John Muir Wilderness Area.

-3. Objective: Assess trail opportunities in order to provide additional recreation opportunities and enhance site connectivity.
+3. Objective: Enhance recreational facilities in order to provide additional education opportunities, recreation management, and enhance the recreation experience.

 The conservation covenant states that the Property will be open to the public for outdoor recreation such as hiking, camping, hunting and fishing, subject to reasonable regulations and state fish and game laws and consistent with the long-term protection of the natural resources of the Property.
-The conservation covenant acknowledges that the property will be managed consistent with the Wilderness Act of 1964 (78 Stat.
-890), which prohibits use of motor vehicles or motorized equipment; landing of aircraft; or other form of mechanical transport.

-Land Conservation Commitment I.02-04-026, Appendix E, p.
+1 Land Conservation Commitment I.02-04-026, Appendix E, p.
 38

-4. Objective: Develop and implement forestry practices in order to ensure appropriate fuel load management.
+4. Objective: Develop and implement forestry practices in order to contribute to and promote a sustainable forest, preserve and enhance habitat, as well as to ensure appropriate fuel load management.